AbdulRahamanskar/Ecommerece_Sql_Python_DataAnalytics/README.md

 2) I have installes mysql server and mysql workbench
 3) I have performed basic to intermediated sql and python to perform basic to intermediate data analytics skills
 4) In this project I have basic ecommerce data analytics have performed
 5) used pandas, numpy, matplotlib,seaborn,
+6) used jupyter notebook to perform data anaytics